 Secret #4: We Do Not Promise Any Returns

 It is illegal in our industry to promise any returns so if you have heard that we are guaranteeing a return, run.
-We cannot promise you on any outcome we can simply show you historical data and facts about the investment.
-It is up to us to sell you that the investment may be a good choice for you but we cannot promise that you will not lose money or gain a certain amount of money in your investment.
+We cannot promise you on any outcome; we can simply show you historical data and facts about the investment.
+It is up to us to present you with an investment that meets your criteria, but we cannot promise that you will not lose money or gain a certain amount of money in your investment.
 This means that no matter what financial advisor you go to, no one should be promising returns.

 Secret #5: The More Money, The More Attention

-In our industry, advisors are can be classified by what network you serve.
-This could be bank branch, high net worth, or ultra high net worth.
-Most advisors who have their own shop and are not affiliated with a bank will only want to speak to you if you have substantial investable assets.
+In our industry, advisors can be classified by what network (or net worth) you serve.
+Most advisors that are not affiliated witha bank will only want to speak to you if you have substantial investable assets.
 That means if you are between $0 - $500,000 of investable assets, you may not find advisors eager to work with you.
-Advisors like to cater to ultra high net worth clients if they can because this means more money and less headaches (clients) to deal with.
+Advisors like to cater to ultra high net worth clients if they can.
+The more money one client has equals more money and less headaches (clients) to deal with.
 You may get snubbed by some advisors.

 Financial advisors do want to help you get on the right track; however, we also have bosses that rely on us to perform a certain way.
 We are not always in full control of the situation, and many clients do not realize this when they come to us for advice.
 Finance and banking is a regulated industry that has strict rules on what we can and cannot do.
 There are great resources like broker check to use if you are concerned about your advisor.